Firm Production and Costs

 Eventually, the long-run ATC curve flattens, as more companies enter the competition to produce the product.
 This yields a constant return to scale, where ATC remains the same as production increases further.
 At some point, a further increase in production will cause the ATC to increase, causing diseconomies of scale.

 Diseconomies of scale are caused primarily by competition for the inputs necessary to produce the product, such as labor or materials.
 Diseconomies of scale are also caused by multiple companies producing the same product, since there is a lack of organization within the industry and because of different levels of efficiency within each company.
 Even individual companies may experience diseconomies of scale because large enterprises become difficult to manage, which is evident by the fact that most large companies eventually stop growing, and many eventually break apart, such as when more profitable units are spun off into separate companies.
 Diseconomies also result from individual groups within the company competing for resources, and often those resources are allocated to the more powerful groups, even if they are not the most profitable or have the best potential.
-Furthermore, large enterprises tend to stifle innovation, by promoting people most simpatico with their bosses over those best qualified for the job.
+Furthermore, large enterprises may stifle innovation, by promoting people most simpatico with their bosses over those best qualified for the job.